elmeunick9/UPBGE-CommunityAddon/documentation/source/ui/game_project.rst

 You should still use the ``Save`` button to save you ``main.blend`` file, or better use the shortcut ``Ctrl+S``.

+Since each project is independent of each other (has it's own copy of the Core API), updating the addon won't update the Core API or components of the project.
+To do so, copy the ``core`` folder of a newly created project on the old one.

 Exporting the game
 -----------------------------